Strategy11/formidable-forms/readme.txt

 * Twilio for SMS Forms.
 Collect feedback, votes and poll responses via SMS text or send SMS notifications when entries are submitted.
 Get notified instantly when a payment or order form is completed, or let your leads know you received their message.
 * WPML Multilingual Forms.
 Translate your WP forms into multiple languages using our integrated multilingual forms.
 * Polylang.
 Get the form creator with Polylang bilingual or multilingual contact forms.
+* Google Sheets.
+Open up a world of options and save money with a direct integration.
 * <a href="https://formidableforms.com/features/form-entry-routing-with-zapier/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Zapier</a>.
 Connect with thousands of services through Zapier from a lead form, quote form, and other web forms.
 Insert a new row in a Google docs spreadsheet, post on Twitter, or upload a Dropbox file from a feedback form.
 * <a href="https://formidableforms.com/features/bootstrap-form-styling/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Bootstrap Form Styles</a>.
 Instantly add Bootstrap form styling to a survey form and payment form.
 * <a href="https://formidableforms.com/features/bootstrap-modal-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Bootstrap Modal Form</a>.
 Open login forms, Views, shortcodes, and other content in a Bootstrap modal popup.